betterscientificsoftware/python-for-hpc/tutorials/python.pypi-packaging.md

     >>> pyexample.__credits__
     'Argonne National Laboratory'

 This does create the problem of having two places holding the version, which must also match any release tags created (eg. in git).
-Various approaches exist for using a single version number. https://packaging.python.org/guides/single-sourcing-package-version/
+Various approaches exist for using a single version number.
+See [https://packaging.python.org/guides/single-sourcing-package-version "single-sourcing-package-version"]

-If you wish to create sub-packages, these should ideally be directories inside the main package (Re-mapping from other locations is possible using the package_dir argument in setup but this can cause a problem with [develop installs](https://github.com/pypa/pip/issues/3160).
+If you wish to create sub-packages, these should ideally be directories inside the main package (Re-mapping from other locations is possible using the package_dir argument in setup but this can cause a [problem with develop installs](https://github.com/pypa/pip/issues/3160).
 The sub-packages also require an \__init__.py in the directory.

 ### Creating a source distribution